 A mime artist in his early career and then the vessel for some of rock’s greatest characters, the theatrical facades gave us little to go on.
-Always ahead of the game and devilishly contrary, Bowie was one of the pop’s earliest adopters of the internet (remember BowieBanc?) when others were shaking their heads and asking what it was for, and yet in the intervening years revealing all became the way stars maintained our interest while he gave us years of silence.
+Always ahead of the game and devilishly contrary, Bowie was one of pop’s earliest adopters of the Internet (remember BowieBanc?) when others were shaking their heads and asking what it was for, and yet in the intervening years revealing all became the way stars maintained our interest while he gave us years of silence.
 And how dignified that silence was.

 The list is surprisingly modern, with some heavyweight contemporary thinkers, the dissident feminist Camille Paglia makes the cut, as does the late, great left-wing firebrand Christopher Hitchens.
 Angela Carter’s Nights At The Circus is also present, Susan Jacoby as well, and these various inclusions might just give us an inkling into his political leanings.
 The oldest book is Richard Wright’s Black Boy, published in 1955, meaning everything here was released during the singer’s lifetime.
-The modernity suggests a voracious appetite for contemporary life and curator Marsh claims Bowie often reads ‘a book a day’.
+The modernity suggests a voracious appetite for contemporary life and curator Marsh claims Bowie often read ‘a book a day’.

 The great American novel is well-represented and no doubt well-thumbed, from Kerouac's stream of consciousness masterpiece On the Road, through Truman Capote and Saul Bellow, to the comi-tragedy of The Brief Wondrous Life of Oscar Wao about a Dominican boy growing up in New Jersey.
-It’s clear Bowie often identifies with a strong and flawed central figure, as these books attest.
+It’s clear Bowie often identified with a strong and flawed central figure, as these books attest.
 Humbert Humbert of Nabokov's Lolita and John Self from Martin Amis’ Money are two such antiheroes.

-Bowie loves comedy, and the 1979 copy of Viz reveals he was a reader before pretty much everyone else.
+Bowie loved comedy, and the 1979 copy of Viz reveals he was a reader before pretty much everyone else.
 There’s also a copy of Private Eye from 1961, and comedy genius’ Spike Milligan’s farcical Puckoon.
 You want dark fantasy?
 Russian novelist Bulgakov's The Master And Margarita is an incredible feat of the imagination worthy of the man who invented Ziggy Stardust, Aladdin Sane and the Thin White Duke.
 And speaking of duality, sociologist R.D Laing’s study of insanity, The Divided Self, appears, as does psychologist Julian Jaynes’s The Origin Of Consciousness In The Breakdown Of The Bicameral Mind.
 Interestingly there are two Anthony Burgess novels, including A Clockwork Orange, and two George Orwells, with 1984 being the least surprising on the list if you’ve got a copy of Diamond Dogs.